Care Transition Nurses

 Through the Spiritual Care Services Department, staff chaplains and volunteers from a variety of faith traditions are available to offer spiritual and emotional support to patients and families 24 hours a day, every day.
 Or if you prefer, we will assist you in contacting representatives of your own faith community.
 We can be reached by calling our office at 402-552-3219 or through the hospital operator.
 Any of the hospital staff can also help you contact us.
 Please feel free to call anytime.

 The Spiritual Care Services office is located on the first floor of Clarkson Tower, room 1874.
 St. Luke’s Chapel is located on the first floor of Clarkson Tower near the main entrance and is open 24 hours a day for prayer and contemplation.
-A variety of worship services are offered in St. Luke’s Chapel and are televised on Channel 31 and 75.
+A variety of worship services are offered in St. Luke’s Chapel.
 Please call our office for a current schedule of services.

 We encourage you to partner with your care team members to answer any questions or concerns.
 This will ensure you have the best possible experience.
 You may also contact the Patient Relations office directly for additional assistance.
 If, at any time, you believe that any of the rights afforded to patients have not been fulfilled, contact Patient Relations at 402-559-8158.
 Sharing a concern will not affect your access to care now or in the future.